-Pursuant to the Master Services Agreement between the Fund and USBGFS, USBGFS serves as administrator, fund accountant and transfer agent, and provides certain additional compliance services to the Fund.
+Pursuant to the Master Services Agreement among the Fund and USBGFS, USBGFS serves as administrator, fund accountant and transfer agent, and provides certain additional compliance services to the Fund.
 As administrator, USBGFS provides certain services, including, among other things, furnishing the Fund with various services required by the Fund's operations; compiling data for and preparing notices to the SEC; calculating the Fund's daily NAV; providing pricing information and certain other financial data; preparing reports that are required by the securities, investment, tax or other laws and regulations of the United States; coordinating federal and state tax returns; monitoring the Fund's expense accruals; and generally assisting in the overall operations of the Fund.

-For these services, the Fund pays USBFS an aggregate fee, payable monthly (the "Administration Fee"), at the annual rate of 0.02% of the Fund's average total managed assets.
-For these purposes, the Fund's average total managed assets will be calculated in the same manner as they are for purposes of calculating the fee payable under the Investment Management Agreement.
-See "-Investment Management Agreement."
-The Administrator will also be reimbursed by the Fund for out-of-pocket expenses that are reasonably incurred by USBFS in performing their duties under the Master Services Agreement.
+U.S. Bank, an affiliate of USBGFS, serves as custodian for the Fund and is responsible for maintaining custody of the Fund's cash and investments.
+The Fund will pay USBGFS and the Custodian a combined aggregate asset based fee, payable monthly (the "Administration Fee"), at the annual rate of 0.02% of the Fund's average total managed assets.
+For these purposes, the Fund's average total managed assets will be calculated in the same manner as they are for purposes of calculating the fee payable under the Investment Management Agreement."
+The Fund will also pay the Custodian additional charges for transactions in bookentry securities, repurchase agreements, short sales, options, futures, mutual funds, margin variation, physical security transactions and segregated accounts and reimburse USBGFS and the Custodian for their reasonable out-of-pocket expenses in performing their duties under the Master Services Agreement and the Custody Agreement.